Lefties send prayers and condolences after President Trump loses his youngest brother Robert ... JK! This is how they REALLY responded

 — David Leavitt (@David_Leavitt) August 16, 2020

-Think we could raise money for Trump to take a vacation based David being disgusting?
-Like the time he tried to get Target Tori fired for not seeling him a toothbrush for a penny and she ended up in Hawaii?
+Think we could raise money for Trump to take a vacation based on David being disgusting?
+Like the time he tried to get Target Tori fired for not selling him a toothbrush for a penny and she ended up in Hawaii?
 Good times.

 Yeah, the tag is filled with all sorts of winners: